hansenjn/MultiFocalParticleTracker-Calibrator-3/README.md

 # MultiFocalParticleTracker-Calibrator-3
 An ImageJ plugin to obtain the width of beads in multifocal images for generating a calibration table.
-This plugin belongs to the software published along https://doi.org/10.1101/2020.05.16.099390.
 Download the latest release of MultiFocalParticleTracker-Calibrator-3 [here](https://github.com/hansenjn/MultiFocalParticleTracker-Calibrator-3/releases/).
+This plugin belongs to the [MultiFocalImaging-AnalysisToolbox](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox).

-A manual for the multifocal analysis pipeline will be uploaded here soon.
+A manual for the multifocal analysis pipeline is available [here](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/User%20Guide).

 Copyright (C) 2016-2020: Jan N. Hansen; research group Biophysical Imaging, Institute of Innate Immunity, Bonn, Germany (http://www.iii.uni-bonn.de/en/wachten_lab/).